fastforwardlabs/mdffreport12/src/02-background.md

 illustrate the relationship between input features and output.
 Instead, in this case, machines learn by finding structure within the input features.
 Owing to the frequent lack of labeled anomalous data, unsupervised approaches are more popular than supervised ones in the anomaly detection field.
-That said, the nature of the anomalies is often highly specific to particular kinds of abnormal activity in the underlying application.
-In such cases, many of the anomalies found in a completely unsupervised manner could correspond to noise, and may not be of any interest to the business.
+That said, the nature of the anomalies one hopes to detect is often highly specific.
+Thus, many of the anomalies found in a completely unsupervised manner could correspond to noise, and may not be of any interest to the business.

 ![An illustration of unsupervised learning](figures/ill-17.png)